-responded after reading an article about the Oregon Klan in a Madison, Wisconsin, newspaper, writing, "I personally feel that men who participate in a movement of that kind have forgotten a good deal of recent history."105
+Department...."
+Schafer responded after reading an article about the Oregon Klan in a Madison, Wisconsin, newspaper, "I personally feel that men who participate in a movement of that kind have forgotten a good deal of recent history."
+87

-Frederic Dunn, however, who was a member of the local Methodist Episcopal Church, the Republican Party, the Masons, and the Elks, and faculty sponsor of the YMCA, seemed perfectly comfortable with his role as Exalted Cyclops of the local Klan.
+Frederic Dunn, however, who was a member of the local Methodist Episcopal Church, the Republican Party, the Masons, and the Elks, and faculty sponsor to the YMCA, seemed perfectly comfortable with his role as Exalted Cyclops of the local Klan.
+According to Eckard Toy, he made no secret of his dual role as college professor and Klansman.
 As the leader of the Klan in Lane County he would have presided over initiation ceremonies for new Klansmen and participated in the numerous Klan parades and rallies in the area.
 He almost certainly played a role in the anti-Catholic agitation that roiled Eugene and Lane County in the mid-1920s, including the attacks on Mercy Hospital and the Newman Center as well as the removal of the Catholic police chief.
 It is conceivable that Dunn was a major force in the ultimately unsuccessful effort to extend the influence of the Invisible Empire across the University of Oregon campus.
 He was certainly aware of and may have led the Klan effort to endorse candidates and gain control over both the Lane County Democratic and Republican organizations.
-What role did he play, for example, in the 1924 election of Alta King, an attorney, the Eugene City Recorder, and a member of the Klan, as chairman of the Lane County Democratic Central Committee?106 Unfortunately, the historical record is silent on these questions.
+What role did he play, for example, in the 1924 election of Alta King, an attorney, the Eugene City Recorder, and a member of the Klan, as chairman of the Lane County Democratic Central Committee?88 Unfortunately, the historical record is silent on these questions.

-Dunn must have been aware of the intense acrimonious debate at the national Democratic convention meeting in Madison Square Garden in New York City in the summer of 1924, since that debate was reported in detail by the local newspapers.
+Dunn must have been aware of the intense acrimonious debate at the National Democratic Convention meeting in Madison Square Garden in New York City in the summer of 1924 since that debate was reported in detail by the local newspapers.
 The Klan-backed candidate for the Democratic Presidential nomination, William Gibbs McAdoo, the son-in-law of President Woodrow Wilson and the former Secretary of the Treasury in Wilson's Administration, battled New York Governor Al Smith, who if chosen would have been the first Catholic to run for President under a major party banner.
-When neither candidate could gain a clear advantage, after a record 103 ballots to nominate a presidential candidate, the delegates turned to Ambassador John W. Davis of West Virginia, who was neither a Klan supporter nor an opponent.107
+When neither candidate could gain a clear advantage, after a record 103 ballots to nominate a presidential candidate, the delegates turned to Ambassador John W. Davis of West Virginia who was neither a Klan supporter or opponent.89

 The Ku Klux Klan loomed large at this convention, gaining more influence over a major political party than at any other time before or since.
-In the second most intense debate of the convention, anti-Klan delegates attempted to pass a plank in the Democratic Party's platform condemning the Klan and, in particular, its violence.
-When Klan delegates at the convention narrowly defeated the measure, thousands of Klansmen gathered in a field in New Jersey across from New York City and celebrated by burning crosses and giving speeches urging violence against blacks and Catholics.
-These actions by the Klan stained the Democrats and contributed to the landslide reelection of Republican President Calvin Coolidge in the fall.108
+In the second most intense debate of the convention, anti-Klan delegates attempted to pass a plank in the Party's platform condemning the Klan and in particular its violence.
+When the measure was narrowly defeated by Klan delegates at the Convention, thousands of Klansmen gathered in a field in New Jersey across from New York City and celebrated by burning crosses and giving speeches urging violence against blacks and Catholics.
+The Klan's actions in New Jersey contributed to the landslide reelection of Republican President Calvin Coolidge in the fall.

-105 Sheldon to Schafer, May 15, 1922, and Schafer to Sheldon, May 20, 1922, in Sheldon Papers, UOSCUA.
+87 Henry D. Sheldon to Dr. Joseph Schafer, May 15, 1922, and Schafer to Sheldon, May 20, 1922 in Henry Davison Sheldon Papers, Special Collections, University of Oregon, Eugene.

-106 See "Lane County Democrats Elect King Chairman," Eugene Morning Register, June 11, 1924, p.
-6, and Toy, "Robe and Gown," 168.
+88 See "Lane County Democrats Elect King Chairman," Eugene Morning Register, June 11, 1924, and Toy, "Robe and Gown," 168.